Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 • Fees can be on the high side

-Wise international payments can usually be arranged for a lower fee compared to regular banks, and may arrive much faster too.
-If you’d rather make your payment in person in a branch then your bank might be right for you - otherwise, you may be able to save with Wise.
+Wise international payments can often be arranged for a lower overall fee compared to banks, and may arrive much faster too.
+If you'd rather make your payment in person in a branch then your bank might be right for you - otherwise, you may be able to save with Wise.

 Conclusion

-Turning to your bank might seem like the obvious thing to do when you need to send money overseas - but it’s not usually the cheapest or fastest.
+Turning to your bank might seem like the obvious thing to do when you need to send money overseas - but it's not necessarily the cheapest or fastest.

-International payments just aren’t core business for regular banks which means they can come with relatively high fees and slow processing times.
-Specialist providers like Wise, on the other hand, were built with international transfers in mind, and offer revolutionary new approaches to getting your money moving for less.
+International payments just aren't core business for banks which means they can come with relatively high fees.
+Specialist providers like Wise, on the other hand, were built with international transfers in mind, and offer new approaches to getting your money moving fast and for less.

 Is Wise better than a bank?

-Wise doesn’t offer all the same services a regular bank might - but for international transfers and multi-currency account products, Wise often has a much lower costs than many banks.
+Wise doesn't offer all the same services a bank might - but for international transfers and multi-currency account products, Wise often has much lower costs than many banks.

 Is Wise a bank?